 Define Trigger Data Points

-Once one device is defined as the source of the Collection Trigger data point, and a data point has been defined as the Collection Trigger, the next step is to defined the trigger data points on the machine, which are the points that will be collected each time when the trigger event occurs.
-You can do this from either the Remote Service Platform or the Customer Portal.
+Once a device is defined as the source of the Collection Trigger data point, and a data point has been defined as the Collection Trigger, the next step is to select the trigger data points on the machine; these are the points that will be collected every time the trigger event occurs.
+An administrator can do this from either the SERVICE application or the Customer Portal.

-In the Admin Tools > Data Points web page, choose the points you’d like to enable for trigger-based collection by clicking in the column Trigger Data (scroll right on the page if you don’t see it).
+In the Admin Tools > Data Points page in ei³, choose the points you would like to enable for trigger-based collection by clicking icons in the Trigger Data column (scroll right on the page if you don’t see it).
 The icon will toggle from disabled to enabled .
 You can always toggle it back if needed.

 If you don’t see a column for Trigger data, your machine is not properly configured to support it.
-Try reviewing the steps above or contacting a platform administrator for support.
+Try reviewing the steps above or contacting your ei³ SERVICE administrator for support.

 View Trigger Data

-If the Remote Monitoring product is not active on your machine, you won’t be able to view this information.
-Contact ei3 support for assistance with activating this product if you don’t see it.
+If the MONITOR application subscription is not active on your machine, you won’t be able to view this information.
+Contact your ei³ SERVICE administrator for assistance.

-For ei3 customers with this feature enabled, you can view your trigger data in the Customer Portal, under Remote Monitoring > Charts > Injection Data.
+For ei³ customers with this feature enabled, you can view your trigger data in the Customer Portal, under MONITOR > Charts > Injection Data.

 © 2023 ei3 Corporation.
 Content of this web page is proprietary to ei3 Corporation.